2023-DEV2-033/TicTacToe/README.md

 During the completion of the exercice, one of the biggest challenges I faced was applying TDD.
 It was my first time practicing this methodology, and I had to adapt to writing tests before developing the features.
 Despite this, I found the exercice to be very rewarding and interesting, especially for a junior dev like myself.
 It gave me a better understanding of the importance of testing in development cycle.

+While I followed a TDD approach for most of the codebase, I implemented tests for the ViewModel at a later stage.
+Initially, my viewModel was designed to only return the state of the application.
+However, during the development process, I realized that the ViewModel would also need to handle some logical operations.
+Due to this significant change, I had to readapt my approach to testing.